 50 things to do before you're five in Jersey

 The 50 things to do before you’re five app is available to everyone.
+It was launched in 2022 by The Government of Jersey, in collaboration with the Best Start Partnership organisation.
 It includes fifty fun, low cost or no cost activities that will help you to promote positive health and wellbeing habits with your child.

-The activities which support early child development, promote language and communication, physical activity and outdoor play.
+The activities support early child development, promote language and communication, physical activity and outdoor play.

 How to access the app

 You can download the app for free on your smartphone or tablet from the relevant app store by searching for 50 Things To Do.
-You will then be asked to choose a location and will be able to select Jersey.
+You will then be asked to choose a location, where you can select Jersey.

 What is 50 things to do before you're five?